-In our work across the country, we still see health systems approaching manpower planning with the "community need" mindset which includes some or all of the following behaviors:
+In our work across the country, we still see health systems approaching Medical Staff Development Planning with the "community need" mindset which includes some or all of the following behaviors:

-- Evaluating provider need through the lens of one question: "Does our market have an under/over supply of a specific specialty?"
-An alarming number of health systems ask this (and only this) question when considering physician needs.
-The answer becomes the basis by which recruitment decisions are made completely absent of the strategic context that health systems should be layering around their manpower planning decisions. - Tasking decision making to a non-strategic "manpower planning" or "recruitment" committee, that is not directly involved with the health system's strategic planning or integrated with the employed network's management infrastructure. - Assessing physician need on a three-year (or longer) timeframe, and not being responsive to changing market conditions and/or health system needs
+- 1. Evaluating provider need through the lens of one question: "Does our market have an under/over supply of (insert specialty)."
+An alarming number of health systems ask this, and only this, question when considering physician need.
+The answer becomes the basis by which recruitment decisions are made completely absent of the strategic context that health systems should be layering around their Medical Staff Development Planning decisions. - 2.
+Tasking decision making to a non-strategic "Medical Staff Development Planning" or "recruitment" committee, that is not directly involved with the health system's strategic planning or integrated with the employed network's management infrastructure. - 3.
+Assessing provider need on a three-year (or longer) timeframe, and not being responsive to changing market conditions and/or health system needs. - 4.
+Assessing only physician need, and not considering the role of the Advanced Practitioner.

-After years of helping organizations through strategic planning and manpower planning, HSG believes a different approach to manpower planning is required for health systems to execute their strategy and maximize their ROI on physician recruitment decisions.
-The "community need" mindset must evolve if manpower plans are going to create the right recruitment priorities.
+After years of helping organizations through strategic planning and Medical Staff Development Planning, we at HSG believe a different approach to Medical Staff Development Planning is required for health systems looking to execute their strategy and maximize their ROI on provider recruitment decisions.
+The "community need" mindset must evolve if manpower plans are going to create the appropriate recruitment priorities.